 If your child requires an EpiPen for anaphylaxis management or puffers for asthma, please bring that with you.

 We allow visitors to stay until 8pm.
-We still suggest visitors coordinate with Mum or Dad for the best time to come.
+We suggest visitors coordinate with parents for the best time to visit.